jimenamartinreina/Assignment-Answers/Assignment2/README.md

-This are the files for the second Assignment of the course.
+These are the files for the second Assignment of the course.

-Authors: Davida García Valcarce and Jimena Martín Reina There is one principal script and three auxiliar scripts required for the task.
+Authors: David García Valcarce and Jimena Martín Reina.

+There is one principal script and three auxiliar scripts required for the task.

 Write $ruby main.rb in the terminal for running the code.